So you want to get shredded?

 Exercise is great.
 Really great.
 But if you’re looking to make a change focus on movement first.

-People get scared of exercise because they went to one session, got blown out of the water by some guy who runs marathons and woke up the next day feeling as if they were hit by a bus.
+People get scared of exercise because they went to one session, got blown out of the water by some guy who runs marathons and bench presses like a truck then woke up the next day feeling as if they were hit by a bus.

 Start by making small changes and gradually increase them.